rulecom/woorule/README.md

 ## Usage

-_NOTE: By default WooRule will create the "Defaul Rule" that will trigger the data sync for all new orders, tagged as "New Order"_
+_NOTE: By default WooRule will create the "Default Rule" that will trigger the data sync for all new orders, tagged as "New Order"_

 1. Go to the _RuleMailer tab_ and click _Add new_ and a new Rule appears in the list.

 2. Press _Edit_ on the new Rule.